Crasader/Runners-Laravel/docs/app/9_notifications.md

 * `updated`
 * `deleted`
 * `restored`
-The restored event can only be addet to medels that uses soft deletes.
+The restored event can only be added to models that uses soft deletes.

 Here the code to add in the model to fire events :